masseygeoinformaticscollaboratory/quaketext/README.md

 #### lighttag_json_reformat.py

 The output from lightTag is in JSON, to remove the extra metadata, this program outputs a lighttag_finaltags.json that is formatted in the same way as the Mechanical Turk data previously.
 Outputs a light_tag_results.csv for visual inspection.
 Also contains the function to create a new joined CSV file for both the light tag and MTurk data to combine the datasets in one place.

 ## ./NER_key_value_pair_list

 #### ner_tag_list.py

-The original file to calculate the list impacts
+The original file to calculate the list impacts, looking for original text matches and lowercase text only.

 #### ner_tag_list_lem.py

 Edits to look at the lemmatized and stemming words.
+For each method the existing impact list and each tweet are processed through the functions before looking for matches.
 Each section can be commented in when switching between.

 Both files calculate the metrics at the end, and output to terminal